 Solr and Lucene come with a lot of useful default char filters, tokenizers and filters.
 You can find a complete list of char filter factories, tokenizer factories and filter factories at http://wiki.apache.org/solr/AnalyzersTokenizersTokenFilters.
 Let's check a few of them.

 Table 4.1.
 Example of available char filters

-Factory Description Parameters Additional dependencies MappingCharFilterFa Replaces one or more mapping: points to none characters with one a resource file
+Factory Description Parameters Additional dependencies MappingCharFilterFa characters with one or more characters, based on mappings specified in the resource file a resource file containing the none